Alfresco/alfresco-helm-charts/charts/alfresco-repository/docs/email.md

 ### Passing credentials

-Regardless of whether you chose to pass properties using a configmap or directly values, you should not pass credentials that same way.
+Regardless of whether you choose to pass properties using a configmap or directly values, you should avoid passing credentials in the same way.
 To securely pass credentials we will create a secret so the Alfresco repository can authenticate to the mail relay: